Event Cancellation Procedure

 The Stockton Center on Successful Aging is Pleased to Present:

-Online advanced registration is required by 5:00 p.m. on Wednesday, February 26, 2014 and can be accessed through the SCOSA website or by clicking the Register Here button.
+Online advanced registration is required by 5:00 p.m. on Friday, April 25, 2014 and can be accessed by clicking the Register link above.
+For registration assistance only contact ?William Albert at 609-652-4512.
+For updates and cancellation procedures please visit the SCOSA website.

 Click here to be added to SCOSA Mailing List to receive monthly email event announcements and other SCOSA News.